Geographical indications for agricultural products and foodstuffs explained

 - any other practice liable to mislead consumers as to the true origin of the product.

 Protection of GIs in the EU initially covered wine in the 1970s, and was extended to agricultural products and foodstuffs in 1992.
-The EU register of GIs today contains almost 3300 names of wines, spirit drinks, agricultural products and foodstuffs.
+Today, the EU register of GIs contains almost 3,300 names of wines, spirit drinks, agricultural products, and foodstuffs.
 In 2017, the sales value of GIs was estimated at €77.15 billion: 51% of this value was for wines, 35% for agri-food products, and 13% for spirit drinks (ECORYS & COGEA 2020).

-An application for registration of a name is generally made by a group of producers or processors of an agricultural product.
-Where a geographical area crosses the border between two countries, a joint application may be made by several groups.
+An application to register a name can be made by a producer group or – under some circumstances – a single producer.
+Where a geographical area crosses the border between two countries, a joint application may be made by several groups (Regulation 2024/1143, Art.
+9).

 - name to be protected, as used in trade or common language

-- description of product and its principal physical, chemical, microbiological or organoleptic characteristics
+- description of the product and its principal physical, chemical, microbiological, or organoleptic characteristics

 - definition of geographical area